mondoohq/docs/docs/mql/resources/os-pack/docker.file.from.md

 id: docker.file.from
 sidebar_label: docker.file.from
 displayed_sidebar: MQL
-description: Dockerfile from instructions
+description: Dockerfile FROM instructions
 ---

 # docker.file.from

 **Description**

-Dockerfile from instructions
+Dockerfile FROM instructions

 **Fields**